FlipsideCrypto/chainwalkers_bitcoin/README.md

 ## Building

-A docker image of the ethereum parser can be built by running:
+A docker image of the Bitcoin chainwalker can be built by running:

 ```shell
 bash builder_docker_image.sh
 ```

-This will create an image with the tag `chainwalkers_ethereum:latest`.
+This will create an image with the tag `chainwalkers_bitcoin:latest`.

 ## Up and Running